kelvinxj/MySource/readme.md

-## Moved to gitee as unstable access in China
+## Moved to gitee as unstable access.